-We the class of 2019 recognize the fact that our principals, our superintendents, our board members, and many of our teachers are here tonight.
-Only time will tell if we need to thank them.
+I am sure that the class of 2020 recognize the fact that many of their principals, superintendents, board members, and teachers are here tonight.
+Only time will tell if you need to thank them.
 I'm not saying this to be mean or disrespectful, and I recognize that many here tonight will consider it a serious breach of decorum to begin a speech this way.
 I'm not trying to be rude either.
 I am just stating a fact.

 Too often, the citizens of this great country just accept without question what the establishment places before them as being good and needed.
 Yet, many times and ever more increasingly this is simply not the case.
 Sometimes it is just a matter of being too lazy to check things out, and just as often it is matter of not wanting to bring attention to yourself as someone who questions authority.

 And I'm not one who is particularly big on questioning authority.
 In a perfect world, I would have it said that our authorities never needed to be questioned, that everything they did was always right and true.
 But, unfortunately, I am just not seeing that; but I do see that the world we live is not perfect nor has never been perfect.